richardbr-coder/richardbr-coder/README.md

 ### Hi there 👋

 I'm always availble to collaberate on projects!
-Check me out at [link to codedad](codedad.ca) or contact me directly at richard@codedad.ca
+Check me out at [codedad.ca](codedad.ca) or contact me directly at richard@codedad.ca

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...